stackhost/support-database/03.databases/01.what-is-mysql/docs.en.md

 One of the most important things about using MySQL is to have a MySQL specialized host.

->>>>>> We have long experience in providing technical support for MySQL-based web sites which means our servers are perfectly optimized to offer the best overall performance for most MySQL applications
+>>>>>> We have long experience in providing technical support for MySQL-based web sites which means our servers are perfectly optimised to offer the best overall performance for most MySQL applications